po1sigala/live/02-Lesson-Plans/Full-Time/10-Week/02-Day/02-Day-LessonPlan.md

 * Leverage caching strategies to optimize performance.

 * Execute a full-stack application with a server and client-side development server.

+* Implement IndexedDB inside a JavaScript application.

+* Implement CREATE, READ, UPDATE, and DELETE commands for an IndexedDB instance.

+* Convert an existing application into a Progressive Web Application (PWA).

 ## Time Tracker